richdev350/nft-staking/README.md

 needed to make external oracle calls and reducing the overall gas fees as well, paid when collecting rewards.
 Thus, making this ecosystem profitable for our users.

-To sum up, any project with limited AND FULLY MINTED supply (preferably between 10k-20k tokens) will be able to request place in our platform, incentivising their community and possibly developing their own, better contracts based on our code, which is under **MIT license, thus any commercial or private use MUST comply with certain requirements, such as: copyright notice**

 ## Yield Farming

 Details about our equation and reward processing can be found in our whitepaper, here we will just go over the basics.